Medi-Cal Changes in 2026: Plan Before It’s Too Late

 This is your wake-up call: Plan now or pay later.

-What Exactly Is Changing for Medi-Cal in 2026?
+What Are the Changes to Medi-Cal in 2026?

-California will reinstate an asset test for Medi-Cal long-term care.
-What is the asset limit to qualify for Medi-Cal?
-To qualify, an individual can hold no more than $130,000 in countable assets; a married couple, $195,000.
-Anything above that?
-You’ll have to “spend down” before Medi-Cal steps in.
+California will reinstate an asset test for Medi-Cal long-term care in 2026.
+To meet these new Medi-Cal qualifications, an individual can hold no more than $130,000 in countable assets; a married couple, $195,000.
+Anything above that and you’ll have to “spend down” before Medi-Cal steps in.

 Let’s say you’ve saved $250,000 for retirement.
 Medi-Cal will tell you to use $120,000 before you’re eligible.
-And remember—while income still matters, assets are now back in the spotlight.
-For many Californians, that means rethinking estate plans, trusts, and gifting strategies—fast.
+And remember, while household income still matters, assets are now back in the spotlight.
+For many Californians, that means rethinking estate plans, trusts, and gifting strategies.
+And you’ll need to do it fast.

 What Counts as an Asset for Medi-Cal — And What Doesn’t?